What’s inside:

 The limitations of traditional data capture technologies have become increasingly apparent in this context.
 Outdated systems often lack the agility and adaptability required to keep pace with the demands of modern healthcare delivery.
 Cumbersome interfaces, ineffective scanners, manual data entry requirements, and compatibility issues further exacerbate the challenges, impeding the seamless flow of information and hindering clinicians’ ability to provide timely and correct surgical records.

-Full charting and charge capture are the goals of peri-op documentation in OR, traditional tech has failed.
+Full charting and full charge capture may be the goal, but traditional tech falls short.

 But reactive management is resource-heavy and exhausting.